theupdateframework/taps/candidate-tuf-versions.md

 ## Version Number format

-TUF version number shall be determined based on [semantic versioning](https://semver.org/).
-This format specifies versions in the format MAJOR.MINOR.PATCH.
-In this format, only major changes are non-backwards compatible.
+TUF version numbers shall be determined based on [semantic versioning](https://semver.org/).
+This specification describes version numbers in the format MAJOR.MINOR.PATCH.
+In semantic versioning, only major changes are non-backwards compatible.

 # Security Analysis